Office of the Adjudicator – Broadcast Transmission Services

 Appendix A – Background

-Whether you’re a new reader or came here for a refresher (or by accident), welcome.
-The aim here is to explain why OTA-BTS exists, what its job is and what the Transmission Adjudicator is here for.
+Whether you are a new reader or came here for a refresher (or by accident), welcome.
+The aim here is to explain why OTA-BTS exists, what its job is, and what the Transmission Adjudicator is here for.

 Back in 2008, Arqiva took over the only other major company providing transmission services to radio and TV broadcasters (i.e. National Grid Wireless).